 When it comes to brand design, there are endless possibilities.
-But here are a few of my favorites to give you some inspiration.
+But here are a few of my favorite brand strategies developed, logo design and brand development to give you some inspiration.

 In 2004 The Body Shop revamped their brand identity, in order to communicate their re-positioning as an ethical company and improve their brand image.